-There are two ways of using videos on Instagram: on the main feed or Instagram Stories.
+There are four ways of using videos on Instagram: on the main feed, Instagram Stories, IGTV and Reels.
 Video content can get 34% more interactions than static image content.
 Since engagement is the name of the game, adding video content into your mix is a great idea

 Depending on the complexity of your product or services, tutorials can go a long way in making sure people know exactly how to use it.

-The main feed lets you host longer video, and they stay there till you want.
+The main feed lets you host longer video, and they stay there (until you decide to remove it).

-With the 10 seconds Instagram Stories you can show a quick tutorial or the step-by-step process with each video.
-For example, for fashion stylists, it could be how to add some stylish accessories to the clothes.
-The food bloggers can share each part of the recipe.
+Each Instagram Story is 15 seconds.
+You can use it to show a quick tutorial or a step-by-step process with each video.
+For example, for fashion stylists, it could be how to add some stylish accessories to an outfit.
+Food bloggers can share each part of a recipe.

-Share an update about a new blog post or the limited sales.
-Use Instagram Stories Live feature to connect with your followers from everywhere.
+Share an update about a new blog post or a limited sale.
+Use the Instagram Stories Live feature to connect with your followers from everywhere.
 Vacation?
 Conference?
 Meeting?
 Stream it right from there.